ChristophNeumann/IPCP/README.md

 Note that when using a different LP-solver (e.g. Cplex, Gurobi), you probably need to change the lines where the solver time is queried (as the pyomo interface is different for different LP-solvers).

 ## Code Examples
-The following example runs the IPCP on a testinstances from
+The following example runs the IPCP on a testinstance from

 Jan Kronqvist, Andreas Lundell, and Tapio Westerlund.
 "The extended supporting hyperplane algorithm for convex mixed-integer nonlinear programming."